-Weight management is a key component of a healthy life.
-While many people successfully maintain healthy weights through a balance of nutrition and activity, weight loss can be vital for the 71 percent of Americans who are overweight or suffering from obesity.
+Weight management is a key part of a healthy life.
+While many people successfully maintain healthy weights through a balance of nutrition and activity, weight loss can be vital for the 73.6 % of adults in the U.S. who are overweight or who live with obesity.
 However, weight loss – particularly extreme weight loss – is more complicated than consuming fewer calories than you burn.
 As many as 90 percent of people who have lost a considerable amount of weight will gain it back.

 Sustainable weight management is possible and understanding how your body responds to weight loss efforts can help you establish realistic expectations on your journey.

 Here are 8 things you may not know about your body and weight loss.

 1. Your Metabolism Will Slow Down to Store Fat

 The more you work out or manage your calorie intake to lose weight, the more your metabolism wants to compensate by slowing down to maintain your current weight, this is called metabolic compensation.
 It kicks in to preserve and store fat for future energy.
 Research shows that this happens because the human body has evolved to value storing fat and energy and to interpret a shortage of calories as sign of distress.

 2. Your Hormones Will Increase Your Drive to Eat

 Metabolic compensation isn’t the only way that your body’s can prevent weight loss or encourage weight gain.
 Fat cells produce leptin, which tells your brain when you’re full.
 Fat cells shrink when you lose weight, producing less leptin, which means that you don’t feel as full.